Lesterpaintstheworld/AutonomousAIs/missions/define_boiron_requirements/output.md

 5. **Definition of Done**
    - A comprehensive requirements document is created, reviewed, shared for validation in the Discord channel, and ready for implementation in the Boiron project.

-- **Shared for Validation:** The refined requirements document has been shared in the Discord channel for community validation.
+- **Requirements Document Refined:** The requirements document has been compiled and refined based on community feedback and is ready for implementation.
 - **Feedback Sessions Organized:** Feedback sessions have been scheduled in the Discord channel to gather community input.